Thanks to The Huntington Theatre Company, Boston for their fabulous production of… CANDIDE

 “Bon Voyage” sung by Stanford Olson with chorus.
 Bon voyage! part of Vanderdendur, a swindler, sung by Stanford Olsen with the Westminister Symphonic Choir, New York Philharmonic Conductor: Maestro Marin Alsop

 Things do not go well.
 Bulgarians conquer Westphalia and everyone is scattered.
-But Candide finds Cunegonde in Spain where she is now a high-class prostitute.
-They escape and travel to Buenos Aires.
+Candide finds Cunegonde in Spain and they escape and travel to Buenos Aires.
 There, the Governor detains the beautiful girl to be his mistress.
 Candide is driven to the jungle but finds Eldorado, “the land of happy people.”
 He helps himself to some red-gold sheep.
 He uses them to purchase Cunegonde’s freedom.
 The citizens of the port city of Surinam bid him “Bon Voyage.”

 Candide tries to secure passage to Venice to find his lady love Cunegonde.
 In this scene Mrs.Vanderdendur offers her ship.
 When Candide readily agrees to Vanderdendur’s high price, Vanderdendur deduces that Candide’s sheep are carrying a fortune of gold and jewels from Eldorado.
 Candide puts his sheep on board in advance, and Vanderdendur sails off without him, taking much of Candide’s fortune!